 Sigma 18-250mm f/3.5-6.3 DC Macro OS HSM

-The latest generation of Sigma's 18-250mm long-ranger is available for Canon, Nikon, and Pentax APS-sensor DSLRs and offers a 35mm equivalent range of 27-375mm.
+The latest generation of Sigma's 18-250mm long-ranger is available for Canon and Nikon APS-sensor DSLRs and offers a 35mm equivalent range of 27-375mm.
 More impressive, it focuses down to 13.8 inches, for a 1:29 magnification ratio, which is close to macro territory and makes this a very flexible lens for a wide variety of shooting situations.
 TSC (Thermally Stable Composite) material allowed Sigma to make the lens smaller and more able to handle a variety of weather than its predecessors.
 Optical stabilization is said to provide 4 stops of additional stability, and super multi-layer coating reduce flare and aberrations and improves image contrast.
-(Note: There are very similar-sounding Sigma lenses but they are the previous generation; follow these links for Canon, Nikon, Pentax and Sigma to get the latest version described here at Adorama.)
+(Note: There are very similar-sounding Sigma lenses but they are the previous generation; follow these links for Canon, Nikon, and Sigma to get the latest version described here at Adorama.)

 Sony 18-250mm f/3.5-5.6